SNmcdarby1/Xascapade-Safari-tours/README.md

 ### 5. User Stories.

+  * The ability for the user to access information in all pages ,buttons and the social links.
+  * Visually my first approach was not user friendly beacuse the navigation bottons where not neat .
+This time i tried to narrow it down.
+  *
   *  The Navigation bar was not easily accessible .
 I have to try diffent designs that will anablethe client to press the home button to access other pages.
   * The packages had no value , soi added up the value and uploaded images to show the product.
   * The carousel in the gallery page was not working so i decided to have static images all in one page.
   * The client asked to have different options of products .
 I added in the safari packages and different locations of the Safaris, and activities that can be done during the  holidays.
   * The reservation page had a lot of information icons that made the page look messy .
 I ended up reducing the content and be short ad precise of the contents.

-- Web Design.
+##### Web Design research.

-  I did a lot of reserch in youtube and i was inspired by three main developres
+  I did a lot of reserch in youtube and i was inspired by three main developers
      * Sayar flight booking example
      - One of the users suggested that the images covered a lot of space on the computer and it meant that the user has to scroll p and down to view one image.
 I deciced to change that layout to that will allow the user to view ll the images without scrolling upand down.